AmaanSayyad/APT_Casino/README.md

 ## Challenges we ran into
 - Implementing On-Chain Randomness
 Ensuring fair play in the casino games was critical, and implementing on-chain randomness was a significant challenge.
 We utilized Aptos randomness module: aptos_framework::randomness to achieve provably fair outcomes for our games.
 This required a deep understanding of the randomness mechanisms and careful integration into our smart contracts.
-All though the docs provided by the Aptos were super useful.
 - Cost Management: Developing and maintaining our own IPFS server to store NFTs and metadata was a cost-effective solution but required significant initial setup and ongoing maintenance.
 - Cross-Chain Compatibility: Deploying smart contracts across multiple chains and ensuring smooth interoperability was a complex task that demanded thorough testing and troubleshooting.
 - Setting up the DeFi part also posed challenges, as we contemplated creating our own platform token.
 - Time constraints did not allowed us for implementing gasless transactions but we prioritized delivering a functional and reliable platform.

 ## Technology Stack
-- Aptos Blockchain: Ensures transparency, security, and efficiency in all transactions and game outcomes.
+- Linea and Aptos Blockchain: Ensures transparency, security, and efficiency in all transactions and game outcomes.

 - Chainlink VRF and Aptos On-Chain Randomness Module: Guarantees fair and unbiased game results.

 - Cross-Chain Functionality: Enables seamless asset transfers between Aptos and other blockchains.

-- Defi Bank: User can stake their tokens on our currently supported chains EVM & Aptos chain and get collateralized loans in form of in game currency APTC.
+- Defi Bank: User can stake their tokens on our currently supported chains EVM(Linea) & Aptos chain and get collateralized loans in form of in game currency APTC.

 - Next.js, Javascript, Tailwind CSS, Move, Solidity, Chainlink VRF, Aptos randomness module: aptos_framework::randomness, Petra Wallet, Metamask Wallet.